arvindpamuri/country-quiz/README.md

 ![screenshot](https://github.com/arvindpamuri/country-quiz/blob/master/quiz-demo.png)

-Introduce your projects by taking a screenshot or a gif.
-Try to tell visitors a story about your project by answering:

-- Where can I see your demo?
-- What was your experience?
-- What have you learned/improved?
-- Your wisdom? :)

 - Did not use any state management library, not even context API or hooks.
 Hence the code is verbose.
 - Helped to very well understand lifting state up through components and the importance of state management.
 - Used fischer-yates algorithm for random question generation.